HaoZeke/gasSweetening-Report/report/md/03_LitRev-part.md

-satisfy then calculation of the axial stress with an increase in the thickness according to @eq:weightStressShell and @eq:shriDhar are repeated, and this repetitive steps in calculation helps to estimate subsequent height ranges to corresponds with increase thickness.
+satisfy then calculation of the axial stress with an increase in the thickness according to @eq:weightStressShell and @eq:shriDhar are repeated, and this repetitive steps in calculation helps to estimate subsequent height ranges to corresponds with increased thickness.
 The procedure is repeated till the entire height of the vessel is covered.

 ## Column Internals